mariafilippou/MRes-Winter-Project/README.md

 MakeDelifingTable.rb - code used to calculate recruits

-sparrow_analysis.csv - code used in the 'statisical analysis' section
+sparrow_code.csv - code used in the 'statisical analysis' section